twooldridge/workshop/snpArcher.md

 snakemake -d ./ --workflow-profile profiles/slurm  --cores 1 --use-conda   # --cores 1 because we only need 1 core for the head job
 ```

-Once we've ensured that everything is up and running, we can use the remaining time for any questions and then call it a day.
+Once we've ensured everything is set up and running, we can use the remaining time for questions and call it a day.
 The results will be ready by tomorrow!

 # Discussion

-Let's talk about the new abalone data that you all will be analyzing soon, and think if there are snpArcher parameters we need to adjust for.
+Let's discuss the new abalone data you will analyze soon and consider whether there are `snpArcher` parameters we need to adjust for.

 1) How many samples?
 2) Breadth of coverage?
 3) Size of reference genome?
 Scaffolds in reference genome?
 Quality?
-4) Will we be combining these data with another dataset (older, other population, etc.) at some point in time?
+4) Will we combine these data with another dataset (older, other population, etc.)?